 Everything You Need to Know About Cabinet RefacingMay 7, 2019 // Posted in:

 Most homeowners agree that the kitchen is the heart of their homes and the room that sees the most traffic.
 It should be no surprise that homeowners want to give their kitchens a facelift when the cabinets become worn or outdated.
-Cabinet refacing has become a popular option over a major kitchen remodel in recent years, particularly since the materials and options have become more technologically advanced.
-The price also makes refacing a more appealing option, as the cost to reface is typically about half that of a total cabinet replacement.
+Cabinet refacing has several benefits and has become a popular option over a major kitchen remodel in recent years, particularly since the materials and options have become more technologically advanced.
+The cost savings of a cabinet reface also makes it a more appealing option, as the cost to reface is typically less than a total cabinet replacement.

 - You plan to keep the same kitchen layout without moving any plumbing or electrical.